A Guide to Understanding Vertical Lift Modules

 VLMs Increase Available Floor Space

-VLMs have a small footprint on the warehouse floor.
-They are taller than they are wide, which optimizes overhead air space and frees up valuable floor space for purposes other than storage.
-In addition, VLMs can be sized and capacity rated to maximize storage density.
-As a result, White Systems VLMs require up to 90% less floor space than conventional racking.
+VLMs have a small footprint, taking up limited floor space in the warehouse, which optimizes overhead air space and frees up floor space for other uses than storage.
+White Systems VLMs require up to 90% less floor space than conventional racking

 VLMs Accelerate Picking

-The mechanical elevator that runs between the stacks of trays in a VLM automatically locates and retrieves specific trays as directed by an operator.
-Generally speaking, items stored in a VLM can be presented to the operator in less than 45 seconds; however, individual throughput rates will vary, depending on VLM configuration and application.
+The mechanical elevator runs between the tray stacks and automatically locates and retrieves specific trays as directed by the operator.
+At times, this can be completed in less than 45 seconds.
+Individual throughput rates will vary depending on the configurator and application.
 VLMs have a wide range of throughput capabilities of up to 500 LPH utilizing a pod of machines.

 VLMs Improve Picking Accuracy

-VLMs are intelligent storage solutions equipped with technology that can help improve picking accuracy, eliminating wasted operator effort and increasing customer satisfaction.
-For instance, some multi-column VLMs have a user-friendly and intuitive visual picking solutions.
+VLMs are intelligent storage solutions with technology to improve picking accuracy, eliminate wasted operator effort, and increase customer satisfaction.

 VLMs Provide Ergonomic Benefits

-VLMs eliminate the need for operators to bend or reach for items.
-Because VLMs present items at a consistent location, operators no longer need to walk the warehouse floor or use a ladder or man lift machinery to access items stored on elevated shelves.
-VLMs can even adjust tray deliver height to accommodate different operators.
+A VLM eliminates the need for an operator to bend and reach for items.
+VLMs present items at a consistent location so operators do not need to manually or use machinery to receive items.
 Ergonomic benefits like these enhance employee satisfaction and lead to improved warehouse productivity.

 Custom features for increased throughput, efficiency, and accuracy of the picking process.

-To complement their basic functionality, VLMs can be customized with additional features, including dynamic storage capabilities, multiple access openings, product identification systems, and specialized software integrations.
+VLMs can be customized with additional features to complement their basic functionality.
+These features include dynamic storage capabilities, multiple access openings, product identification systems, and specialized software integrations.

 Dynamic Storage

-VLMs are equipped with innovative hardware and software that can automatically adjust shelving based on the height of the items being stored.
+VLMs are outfitted with modern hardware and software.
+This technology allows the shelves to adjust automatically to the size of the items being stored.
 This dynamic allocation of tray heights ensures maximum storage capacity with the VLM.

-Dynamic storage makes VLMs ideal for companies storing parts or inventory that vary a lot in height, and it is one of the primary reasons these units have become so popular.
+Dynamic storage makes VLMs ideal for companies storing parts or inventory that vary a lot in height.

 Multiple Access Openings